 There are not too many other hints, but it sounds like they want some very creative people to help build a whole new world and fiction.
-For those that enjoyed WildStar, this is very encouraging indeed.
-As despite the many merits of WildStar, a lot of players dropped away after the first few months.
+For those who enjoyed WildStar, this is very encouraging indeed.
+Despite the many merits of WildStar, a lot of players dropped away after the first few months.

 I’m not entirely sure why, it looks like a great game.
 So great, in fact, that I’m quite tempted to create a character and jump in.
 To make it all the more seductive, the game is now free-to-play on Steam and it seems to be a lot more populated than before.
 The colorful design of the world and characters makes for a fun and exciting atmosphere, even if you’re not going through a dungeon.
 If you haven’t tried it yet, I encourage you to do so while you wait for Carbine’s new title.

-*Update: Of course, this never came into fruition, as Carbine Studios shuttered in late 2018, along with its darling MMO, WildStar.
+*Update: Of course, this never came to fruition, as Carbine Studios shuttered in late 2018, along with its darling MMO, WildStar.